 Mom danced tap and ballet in a modern style for the 1930s and 1940s when she was performing.
 She also sang beautifully and played the piano.

-She began with local dance lessons and danced in recitals, just like you.
+She began with local dance lessons and danced in local recitals long before she turned pro.

 I think you’ll like her.
 Get a cup of tea and pull up your iPads, because hers is quite an incredible story that we’re about to unfold.